 - 1) Design Equipment Sharing Program.
 Design an equipment sharing program that is appropriate for the needs of homesteads.
 The program should include: - a.
 Researching other comparable existing programs - b.
 Documenting best practices and lessons learned - c.
 Comparing equipment sharing models - d.
 Identifying possible storage location of tools and equipment - e.
 Identifying the local entity that will be responsible for managing this program, including storing of the equipment, reservation process, implementing fee structure, fundraising, repairs/maintenance of equipment, etc. - 2) Consult with Lessees.
 Work with existing lessees to determine level of interest for specific tools and equipment, and to prioritize needs. - 3) Financial Feasibility and Planning.
 Develop a financial plan that outlines resources need to implement and operate the equipment sharing program.
-The financial plan should include a fee structure that is acceptable and affordable to homesteaders while adequately covering anticipated costs - 4) Budget Development.
+The financial plan should include a fee structure that is acceptable and affordable to homesteaders while adequately covering anticipated costs. - Budget Development.
 Seek funding including State Grant in Aid to implement the program.
+Work with CTAHR staff to provide technical support in seeking grants and loans to develop the equipment sharing program.